diging-training/rse-fundamentals-book/_sources/docker-execute.md

 ## Interacting with a running Container

 This is cool!
-We can run commands in a Docker container that hasn't been predefined by the creator of the container.
+We can run commands in a Docker container that haven't been predefined by the creator of the container.
 But it gets better!

 Run the following command: